Open-Cascade-SAS/OCCT/dox/user_guides/shape_healing/shape_healing.md

 TopoDS_Shape scaled_shape = ShapeCustom::ScaleShape(shape, scale);
 ~~~~~

 Note that scale is a real value.
-You can refine your mapping process by using additional calls to follow shape mapping subshape by subshape.
+You can refine your mapping process by using additional calls to follow shape mapping sub-shape by sub-shape.
 The following code along with pertinent includes can be used:

 ~~~~~
 p_Trsf T;